emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 ## IETF EMAN WG

-Eman WG works focus mostly on battery powered devices.
+The Eman WG produced the specifications for managing the energy produced and consumed by a broad types of devices.

 # Use Cases